 Implementation was straightforward.

-Initially, Tonna's team set up the virtual services on individual virtual machines, one data centre at a time.
+Initially, Tonna's team set up the virtual services on individual virtual machines, one data center at a time.

 “Then these were migrated to high availability pairs, which was relatively quick and easy,” says Tonna.

 The Kemp load balancers handle more than 4,000 users, generating about 1.3TB of email each month, representing more than three million-plus emails sent and received.